sschwindt/python-project-template/README.md

 ## Notes

-* Heavy geospatial libraries are installed from conda-forge via `environment.yml` for reliability.
+Heavy geospatial libraries (1+ GB) are installed from conda-forge via `environment.yml` for reliability.
-* The default GitHub Action lints and runs light tests.
-Mark heavy tests with `@pytest.mark.heavy` to skip in CI.